adamantino/ICO_Documentation/docs/source/ICO.rst

 Open Points
 =====================================

-* How much do we want to raise? min cap? max cap?
-	Based on our need for future development the minimum amount to be raises is at least 3 million euro.
-	Because of this, we set milestones during the ICO that will enable incremental features:

-	#. soft cap  - € 3M
-		App Market
-	#. mid cap - € 7M
-		App Market, Music Market
-	#.
-Hard cap - € 15M
-		App Market, Music Market, Sport Market

 * What is the total supply?
 * What % of allocation is distributed in the private-sale in relation to the % sold in the crowdsale?